With over 7.2+ million acres of terrain to be conquered, we suggest multiple visit to the Powder Highway to experience it all!

 ~ Due to COVID-19 all of our Alpine Ski Resorts require pre-booked lift tickets.

 ~ 5 Things to Do with the White Stuff in the Kootenays

 ~ Getting into Hot Water: Kootenay Hot Springs

 ~ Unique Stays on a Kootenay Hot Springs Road Trip

 ~ Road Tripping the Powder Highway Like a Ski Bum

 Story by KootRocks Staffer (Shannon).
-Cover/top photo by Kari Medig (Hoodoos from Highway 93/95, near Fairmont Hot Springs, BC).
+Cover/top photo by Kari Medig of Hoodoos from Highway 93/95, in Fairmont Hot Springs, BC.